What we have been up to in the Wallaby room….

 Olivia, Elise, Paris and Karen

-What is the Wallaby Room I hear you say?
+What is the Wallaby and Koala Room I hear you say?
 What a great question!
-We’ve put together a great insight into what life in the Wallaby Room is like at Oxford Falls ELC.
+We’ve put together a great insight into what life in the Wallaby and Koala Room is like at Oxford Falls ELC.
+Our Wallabies and Koalas share a classroom and have individual programs and daily diaries.

-Firstly, the Wallaby Room is named after our cute mascots – Wally and Willow Wallaby.
+Firstly, the Wallaby and Koala Room is named after our cute mascots -Ken Koala and Willow Wallaby

 Today we welcomed the newest members of the Oxford Falls ELC family… 1,000 live earthworms!
 That’s right, we now have a worm form that the kids can love, nurture, and get messy in.
 It’s a great tool that lets kids of all ages observe the worms as they go about their amazing daily business.
 A great opportunity to learn more about a worm’s importance in our ecosystem.
 A worm’s burrowing action and feeding habits (worm composting) enriches the soil and helps plants grow healthy and strong.
 Our Worm Farm will allows the kids to see right into the wonderful world of worms, a world that is usually hidden in the secret depths of the undergrowth, making learning so much more fun!